 Leadership in the Nonprofit and Philanthropic Sectors

-The Foundation will continue to use our voice, influence and resources to lead a collective effort to co-create a shared vision of equity that advances fairness, inclusion and opportunity for all Southern Californians.
+The Weingart Foundation will continue to use its voice, influence and resources to build a shared vision of equity that advances fairness, inclusion and opportunity for all Southern Californians.
 Listed below are our current strategies in these areas.

 In March 2017 the Weingart Foundation brought together leaders from philanthropy, nonprofit organizations, government, business, and labor to identify opportunities for advancing fairness and inclusion in communities throughout California.
 At the Achieving Equity convening, the Foundation outlined four equity strategies that we would pursue, in partnership with key stakeholders.
 Below is a summary of our progress in each strategy area.
 This work continues and we look forward to sharing updates.

 Data to Action: Better data and ongoing analysis is needed to guide shared strategy, support advocacy, and measure progress.
 The Equity Profile of the Los Angeles Region, which was released at the convening, marked the beginning of a joint project from PolicyLink and the USC Program for Environmental and Regional Equity (PERE) to regularly publish regional equity reports that can serve as a resource for various stakeholders.
 Since the convening, a table of leaders including PERE, the Los Angeles Economic Development Corporation (LAEDC), Southern California Grantmakers, and the Los Angeles Chamber of Commerce, have and will continue to meet regularly to identify the development of other resources needed to drive effective action.